jpswade/jpswade.github.io/_posts/2008-06-16-friendly-urls.md

   <strong>Turn dynamic URLs into friendly URLs</strong>
 </p>

-I&#8217;m sure we&#8217;re all familiar with [URLs](http://en.wikipedia.org/wiki/URL) that look like this:
+I'm sure we're all familiar with [URLs](http://en.wikipedia.org/wiki/URL) that look like this:

 > http://www.example.com/?nav=page

-These type of URLs aren&#8217;t particularly &#8220;friendly&#8221;, they are known as dynamic URLs.
-As a rule of thumb search engines such as Google don&#8217;t like them as much as &#8220;static URLs&#8221;.
+These type of URLs aren't particularly &#8220;friendly&#8221;, they are known as dynamic URLs.
+As a rule of thumb search engines such as Google don't like them as much as &#8220;static URLs&#8221;.

-However, Google has recently released an article on this very subject entitled [Dynamic URLs vs. static URLs](http://googlewebmastercentral.blogspot.com/2008/09/dynamic-urls-vs-static-urls.html), I recommend you give it a read so you fully understand what we&#8217;re talking about.
+However, Google has recently released an article on this very subject entitled [Dynamic URLs vs. static URLs](http://googlewebmastercentral.blogspot.com/2008/09/dynamic-urls-vs-static-urls.html), I recommend you give it a read so you fully understand what we're talking about.

 [<!--more-->Google](http://www.google.co.uk/intl/en/webmasters/guidelines.html) suggests that many search engine crawlers do not like dynamic URLs as much as static URLs.